Mahmoud-Elwazeer/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 0-current_working_directory
     * script that prints the absolute path name of the current working directory.
-    * pwd -> Command to print current working directory
+## 1-listit
+    * Display the contents list of your current directory.